Muslim Brotherhood: Strategy and organization

-The Muslim Brothers consider their movement to be the practical extension of the pan-Islamist movement championed by Sayyid Jamal al-Din Afghani, Muhammad 'Abduh, and Sayyid Rashid Rida.
-Afghani is regarded as the ‘caller’ or ‘announcer’ (mu'adhdhin, sarkha); Rida as the ‘archivist’ or ‘historian’ (sijal, mu'arrikh) and Banna was seen as the ‘builder' (bani) of the Islamic renaissance movement.
+The Muslim Brothers consider their movement to be the practical extension of the pan-Islamist movement championed by Sayyid Jamal al-Din Afghani, Muhammad 'Abduh, and Rashid Rida.
+Afghani is regarded as the 'caller' or 'announcer' (mu'adhdhin, sarkha); Rida as the 'archivist' or 'historian' (sijal, mu'arrikh) and Banna was seen as the 'builder' (bani) of the Islamic renaissance movement.
 Afghani was considered as the spiritual father of the movement and as a fiery defender of the faith against both internal corruption and external encroachment.
-‘Abduh was viewed as "a well-meaning shaykh who inspired reforms in the Azhar".
+'Abduh was viewed as "a well-meaning shaykh who inspired reforms in the Azhar".
 The methodology of the Brotherhood was characterised by the scholarly orthodoxy and conservatism of Muhammad Rashid Rida.
 Like Rida, Banna too advocated a conservative revival to values of early Muslim generations and viewed Islam to be a comprehensive faith, outlining it as: "a faith and a ritual, a nation (watan) and a nationality, a religion and a state, spirit and deed, holy text and sword".

 The Muslim Brotherhood movement sought the re-establishment of a World Islamic Caliphate which was envisaged to come through several Islamic national states, united in a league, and appointing a single leader to rule over them after Shura (consultation).
 This vision was based upon the Islamic state doctrines of Muhammad Rashid Rida.
 However, Al-Banna prioritised the immediate form of governance that the Brotherhood had to establish and did not advocate the radical overthrow of these structures, instead preferring gradualism.
 He favored a constitutional government with a representative parliamentary system that implemented Islamic law (Sharia).
 The aim for Caliphate was more of an utopian ideal than an explicit and practical political goal which was the construction of Islamic national units which would then bond together towards a global Islamic polity.